-The MMUN offers students an opportunity to become active participants in the issues at hand through MMUN sponsored activities.
+The MMUN offers students an opportunity to become active participants in the issues at hand through MMUN-sponsored activities.
 Delegates interact and work with students from all around the world.
-A strong sense of community and social justice is forged as they must work together, observing rules of conduct, negotiate and reach a consensus.
+A strong sense of community and social justice is forged as they must-work together, observing rules of conduct, negotiate negotiating and reach a reaching consensus.
 Student delegates also participate in global education, social action programs and serve as mentors of the program.
-The participants actually hold their conference at the UN, where they sit in the seats of Delegates, in the meeting rooms where history is made.
+The MMUN participants actually hold their conference is held at the

+UN, where they student participants sit in the seats of Delegates, and in the meeting rooms where history is made.

-The Adolescent Program (7th & 8th grades)
+The Montessori Adolescent Program (7th & - 8th-grades Grade)

-The 7th and 8th grade Montessori Adolescent Program, for the 12-14 year old, is built on the foundations of the elementary program.
-Students are expected to bring a high level of independence and self-direction, a comfort with collaborative work, and a love of learning for learning's sake.
+The 7th and 8th grade Montessori Adolescent Program, for the 12-to14-year-old, is built on the foundations of the elementary program.
+Students are expected to bring a high level of independence and self-direction, a-comfort with collaborative work, and a love of learning for learning's sake.
 The manipulative materials of the elementary level are rarely present, as adolescents have moved beyond their applications and are now solidly comfortable with the more adult learning techniques of reading, discussion, and application to a task.

-With their expanding capacity for abstraction and critical thought, adolescents are highly creative thinkers and learners.
+With their expandinged capacity for abstraction and critical thought, adolescents are highly creative thinkers and learners.
 Our interdisciplinary project-based approach supports flexible thinking and a personal connection to what students are learning.
-While traditional education often teaches facts that are isolated from life outside the classroom, the Montessori adolescent program offers lessons with practical applications that allow students to make improvements in that community.
-"What will I use this for?" is an often-asked question of the adolescent, as he is determined to use knowledge to DO something in the world.
+While traditional education often teaches-may focus on facts that are isolated from life outside the classroom, the Montessori adolescent program offers lessons with practical applications that allow students to make improvements in that community.
+"What will I use this for?" is an often-asked question of the adolescent, as he is they are determined to use knowledge to DO something in the world.
 Projects such as monitoring the neighborhood watershed, building and maintaining a large garden, or working at a homeless shelter, are real world opportunities for many lessons in science, language arts, and practical life skills.

-In order to accommodate a wide range of interests and learning styles, teachers vary their techniques in the classroom; lectures, seminars, group learning, and hands-on activities are all employed to target different types of learners.
+In order to To accommodate a wide range of interests and learning styles, teachers vary their techniques in the classroom; with lectures, seminars, group learning, and hands-on activities are all employed to target different types of learners.
 In this way, teachers can expect students to be fully engaged in their learning.
-In the adolescent program, students demonstrate their mastery of material thorough various methods: quizzes and tests, book reports, oral presentations, group work, visual projects, demonstrations, and labs.
+In the adolescent program, students demonstrate their mastery of material thorough through various methods: like quizzes and tests, book reports, oral presentations, group work, visual projects, demonstrations, and labs.
 Science, mathematics, social studies, language and writing are a natural outcome of the adolescent curriculum.

 Montessori adolescents continue to learn without letter grades or gold stars.
-Conversations with the teachers and written remarks on papers compliment the most important barometer of success: the student's own knowledge that he has put forth his best effort.
-The mixed-age class supports each student in applying himself in a unique way to a group experience.
+Conversations with the teachers and written remarks on papers compliment the most important barometer of success: the student's own knowledge that he has they have put forth his their best effort.
+The mixed-age class supports each student in applying himself themselves in a unique way to a group experience.
 Longer blocks of time each day for subject areas such as Humanities, Creative Expression and Math allow enough time for each student to follow personal threads of interest without interruption.